Priority interviews and classified placement rights

 Conditions Under Which Interviews and Placement Rights Cease

-If you are offered a position as a result of priority interviews (at VCU), the preferential hiring process at another state agency (Blue Card), or as a result of your own application to VCU or another state agency, where no salary reduction or relocation is required, you must accept or you will be separated from employment.
+If you are offered a position as a result of the preferential hiring process at another state agency (Blue Card), where no salary reduction or relocation is required, you must accept or you will be separated from employment.
 You will no longer be entitled to other priority interview or placement options or to severance benefits.
 Benefits also cease if you resign or retire.
+(You are not required to accept VCU positions for which you had priority interview rights, even if there would be no salary reduction.
+However, if you accept a comparable position during your notice period, your right to further priority search or severance benefits terminates.)

 Severance ceases if you are re-employed by the Commonwealth or hired as an independent contractor or consultant while receiving benefits.